build-on-aws/content/tutorials/run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter/index.md

 Let me highlight a few important settings from the default `Provisioner` you just created:

 * `requirements`: here’s where you define the type of nodes Karpenter can launch.
 The idea here is to be as flexible as possible to let Karpenter choose the right instance type based on the pod requirements.
 For this `Provisioner`, you’re saying Karpenter can launch either Spot or On-Demand instances, families including `c`, `m` and `r`, with a minimum of 4 vCPUs and 8 GiB of Memory.
 With this configuration, you’re choosing around 150 instance types from the 700+ available today in AWS.
-Read below to understand why this is important.
+Read next section to understand why this is important.
 * `limits`: this is how you constrain the maximum amount of resources that the `Provisioner` will manage.
 Karpenter can launch instances with different specs, so instead of limiting a max number of instances (as you’d typically do in an Auto Scaling group), you define a maximum of vCPUs or Memory to limit the number of nodes to launch.
 Karpenter provides a [metric to monitor the percentage usage](https://karpenter.sh/docs/concepts/metrics/#karpenter_provisioner_usage_pct) of this `Provisioner` based on the limits you configure.
-* `consolidation`: Karpenter does a great job launching only the nodes you need, but as pods can come an go, at some point in time the cluster capacity can end up in a fragmented state.
+* `consolidation`: Karpenter does a great job at launching only the nodes you need, but as pods can come an go, at some point in time the cluster capacity can end up in a fragmented state.
 To avoid fragmentation and optimize the compute nodes in your cluster, you can enable [consolidation](https://karpenter.sh/docs/concepts/deprovisioning/#consolidation).
 When enabled, Karpenter works to actively reduce cluster cost by identifying when nodes can be removed, as their workloads will run on other nodes in the cluster, and when nodes can be replaced with cheaper variants due to a change in the workloads.
 * `ttlSecondsUntilExpired`: here’s where you define when a node will be deleted.
 This is useful to force new nodes with up to date AMI’s.
 In this example we have set the value to 7 days.
 * `providerRef`: here’s where you reference the template to launch a node.
 An `AWSNodeTemplate` is where you define which subnets, security groups, and IAM role the nodes will use.
 You can set node tags or even configure a [user-data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html).
 To learn more about which other configurations are available, go [here](https://karpenter.sh/docs/concepts/node-templates/).

 You can learn more about which other configuration properties are available for a `Provisioner` [here](https://karpenter.sh/docs/concepts/provisioners/).

 ### Why is a good practice to configure a diverse set of instance types?

 As you noticed, with the above `Provisioner` we’re basically letting Karpenter to choose from a diverse set of instance types to launch the best instance type possible.
 If it’s an On-Demand instance, Karpenter uses the `lowest-price` allocation strategy to launch the cheapest instance type that has available capacity.
 When you use multiple instance types, you can avoid the [InsufficientInstanceCapacity error](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/troubleshooting-launch.html#troubleshooting-launch-capacity).

 If it’s a Spot instance, Karpenter uses the `price-capacity-optimized` (PCO) allocation strategy.
 PCO looks at both price and capacity availability to launch from the [Spot instance pools](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances.html#spot-features) that are the least likely to be interrupted and have the lowest possible price.
 For Spot Instances, applying diversification is key.
 Spot Instances are spare capacity that can be reclaimed by EC2 when it is required.
 Karpenter allows you to diversify extensively to replace reclaimed Spot instances automatically with instances from other pools where capacity is available.